ilynet-0302/Document_analiser/readme.md

 # 📄 Document Analyzer

 A full-stack Spring Boot application for intelligent document analysis.
-Upload documents, ask questions in natural language, and get context-aware answers using OpenAI's GPT models and semantic search.
-Features secure user authentication, role-based access, and a modern web UI with Thymeleaf.
+Upload documents (TXT, PDF, DOCX), ask questions in natural language, and get context-aware answers using OpenAI's GPT models and semantic search.
+Features secure user authentication, role-based access, a modern web UI, and a rich public REST API for Q&A.

 ---

 ## ✨ Features

-- **Document Upload**: TXT file support (PDF/DOCX coming soon)
+- **Document Upload**: TXT, PDF, and DOCX file support (auto text extraction via Apache Tika)
 - **AI-Powered Q&A**: Ask questions about your documents, get context-aware answers
-- **Semantic Search**: Relevant context extraction using vector similarity (pgvector)
+- **Semantic Search**: Relevant context extraction using chunking, embeddings, and vector similarity (pgvector)
+- **Chunking**: Large documents are split into ~200-word chunks for scalable semantic search
+- **Prompt Engineering**: System prompt, context markers, and few-shot examples to prevent hallucinations
 - **User Accounts**: Register, login, and manage your own question/answer history
 - **Role-Based Security**: JWT authentication, user/ADMIN roles, secure endpoints
+- **Edit/Delete Q&A**: Only owners or admins can edit/delete questions
+- **Public Q&A API**: Search and access questions/answers by ID, text, or topic (no auth required)
 - **Web UI**: Ask questions and view your history via a modern Thymeleaf interface
-- **REST API**: Clean, documented endpoints for all operations
+- **REST API**: Clean, documented endpoints for all operations (Swagger/OpenAPI)

 ---